junglesta/wherenodoctor/README.md

 * TOC
 {:toc}
 ```
-use this to stop including in ToC:
+Use this to stop including in ToC:

 ```sh
 {:.no_toc}